woodgang2/PitchGrader/elo/track/README.md

                 self.radar_df['InferredSpinAxis'] = np.where(self.radar_df['pfxx'] < 0,
                                                     (np.arctan(self.radar_df['pfxz'] / self.radar_df['pfxx']) * 180 / math.pi + 90) + 180,
                                                     np.arctan (self.radar_df['pfxz'] / self.radar_df['pfxx']) * 180 / math.pi + 90),
   and the spin axis given by trackman.
-VAA is, as far as I can tell, not usually used for stuff models because it is heavily dependent on location.
-However, VAA has a linear relation with plate height, so a regression was run to normalize it.
+VAA is, as far as I can tell, not usually used for public stuff models because it is heavily dependent on location.
+However, VAA has a linear relation with plate height, so a normalized version was used, since fastball shape is such a big piece of its effectiveness.

 Location Model: Similar to the stuff model, except with 2 extra submodels, take and swing.
 Assumes average stuff for each pitcher.
 The full set of features used are: 'PitchType', 'PitcherThrows', 'BatterSide', 'Balls', 'Strikes', 'PlateLocHeight', 'PlateLocSide'.